JL710/iced-guide/src/README.md

 A list of other crates that you might find helpful while creating a gui with iced.

+> **Caution:** since iced evolves pretty fast, keep in mind that the following crates might be for different versions of iced and thus incompatible with the version that you are using

 - [iced_aw](https://github.com/iced-rs/iced_aw): Additional widgets from the community
 - [rfd](https://docs.rs/rfd/latest/rfd/index.html): Pop-ups and file dialogs
 - [plotters-iced](https://github.com/Joylei/plotters-iced): Plotters backend for iced - for Plotting data